kongaskristjan/group-policy-annealing/README.md

 - Tensor's channels are ordered like this: `(num_groups, group_size, steps, num_actions/num_observations)`.
 Note that `batch_size = num_groups * group_size`.
 - Variables whose type can't be inferred by mypy are explicitly typed: function signatures, empty list initializations, etc.
 - Ensure that linting and tests succeed: `pre-commit run -a && pytest`

-## Future

-Current experiments are promising, but as of now, there's no evidence for anything state of the art.